Java Caching Benchmarks Part 3 - The Finals

 - A real world access sequence is different to the Zipfian sequence

 Running all benchmarks with CMS and G1 collector with the needed precision takes four days on one machine.
 Especially the large cache size of 10M needs longer benchmark run times.
-Because of the long running times, we only test three variations of thread counts, cache size and hit rate each.
+Because of the time required for run, we could only test three variations of thread counts, cache size and hit rate each.

-A lot of work went into this blog post and at some time it is important to publish results rather than to continue digging deeper.
+A lot of work went into this blog post and at this point it is important to publish results rather than to continue digging deeper.
 This is what we left for the future:

-- Use a sweeping Zipfian sequence, to test adoption speed (see above)
+- Use a sweeping Zipfian sequence, to test adaption speed (see above)